A Reminder That Beauty and Brokenness Are Often Wrapped in the Same Package

 You know that magical feeling that tends to be in the air during Christmastime?
 The feeling that softens your heart and nudges you to care for and serve your neighbors?
 Most of us feel it.
 In fact, it’s what led Adrienne Heller to His Toy Store.
 That, and having joined a community group through her church, Redeemer Downtown.

 This year will be Adrienne’s fourth volunteering with His Toy Store, and her second serving at our Lower East Side location, hosted at The Father’s Heart.
 We asked Adrienne to tell us about her experience—what she’s learned from serving, why she keeps coming back, and how she’s seen God moving in and through His Toy Store.

 How has serving at His Toy Store helped shape your view of the city?
-Of the gospel
+Or the gospel?

 Every year, His Toy Store has, without fail, broken my heart and cobbled it back together in a way that's better than before.
 It continuously reminds me that this city is a wild, thriving, hurting place where beauty and brokenness are often wrapped up in the same package.

 It has taught me that every single person is my neighbor and that I need to be proactive in opening my heart up to whoever crosses my path, regardless of whether they are tough to love or different.
 We're all human, all made in God's image, and all bearing a hurt larger than we can imagine.